voyagermesh/voyager/docs/user-guide/ingress/README.md

                                             We recommend you use the new key going forward.
 Any existing ingress with previous annotation will continue to function as expected.

+ingress.appscode.com/ip                    = This key is deprecated.
+Going forward, use `ingress.appscode.com/persist`.
+Any existing ingress with
+                                            this annotation key will continue to work as expetced.

+ingress.appscode.com/persist               = For "aws" cloud provider, if this annotation is set (non-empty),
+                                        AWS load balancer will not be deleted when the ingress resource is deleted.
+If an ingress with same name is recreated, the existing loadbalancer will be reused.

-ingress.appscode.com/ip                    = This only applies to "gce" and "gke" cloud providers.
-If set, it will be
+                                            For "gce" and "gke" cloud provider, if this value is set to an valid IPv4 address, it will be assigned to Google cloud network loadbalancer used to expose HAProxy.
-                                      assigned loadbalancer used to expose HAProxy.
-Usually this is set to a static IP preserve DNS configuration.
+                                            Usually this is set to a static IP to preserve DNS configuration.

-ingress.appscode.com/persist               = This only applies to "aws" cloud provider.
-If set to true, AWS load balancer will
-                                      not be deleted when the ingress resource is deleted.

 ingress.appscode.com/stats                 = if set to true it will open HAProxy stats in IP's 1936 port.
                                       defaults to false.